mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 wilderness which, in the majority of cases, is entirely uncharted.

-It is possible that there are other groups on Saxe, perhaps later arrivals, though there has never been any contact with the ‘official’ residents.
+It is possible that there are other groups on Saxe, perhaps later arrivals, though there has never been any contact with the 'official' residents.
 On a large world like this, a small enclave could go entirely unnoticed – especially if it were deliberately concealed.
 The only people likely to do something of that sort would be pirates